 Right: Interior of former first-class compartment, 2003

 The first class compartments were ones formerly in second class carriage No.792 of 1899, each compartment of that carriage being 6' 5" long.
-All five compartments of No.792 were used, forming one end of the new coach, along with three (each 5' 71/2" wide) from 6-compartment Third No. 568 (of 1897) along with two further compartments from an unknown donor vehicle, each 6' 13/4" wide.
+All five compartments of No.792 were used, forming one end of the new coach.
+Three third-class compartments (each 5' 71/2" wide) came from 6-compartment Third No. 568 (of 1897) along with two further compartments from an unknown donor vehicle, each 6' 13/4" wide.
 On the later production versions of the electric stock, if there was a mis-match between the lengths of the compartments used and the total length of the underframe, the extra was simply left as a small void between two compartments at the point where the vehicles were joined.

 Comfortable as the centre coach of a Birdcage set.